 1. Draw the picture in your mind first

-Find a quiet place, empty your mind, and ask yourself this: Where do you see yourself in five years?
+The first step to achieving any goal is to visualize what it will look like in the future.
+So, find a quiet place, empty your mind, and ask yourself this: Where do you see yourself in five years?

 2. The elements you need to eliminate